avinetworks/avi-helm-charts/docs/AKO/AKO_Operator.md

     helm delete <ako-operator-release-name> -n avi-system

- Note: the `ako-operator-release-name` is obtained by doing helm list as shown in the previous step
+ The `ako-operator-release-name` is obtained by doing helm list as shown in the previous step.

+ **Note** that this step won't remove the `AKOConfig` object.
+The finalizer called `ako.vmware.com/cleanup` prevents this `AKOConfig` object from getting deleted.
+So, after `helm delete`, use:

+    kubectl edit akoconfig -n avi-system aviconfig

+  And, remove the finalizer string: `ako.vmware.com/cleanup`.
+This step would clean up the `AKOConfig` object too.

 *Step 3:* Delete the `avi-system` namespace.